CenturyLink internet, TV, and phone services packages

 **Speed may not be available in your area.

-As with any internet provider, your CenturyLink bill may come with added fees such as the Telecommunications Relay Surcharge or Subscriber Line Charge in addition to local, city and state taxes.
+As with any internet provider, your CenturyLink bill may come with added fees such as the Telecommunications Relay Surcharge or Subscriber Line Charge in addition to local, city, and state taxes.
 Exact fees and surcharges will vary by location.

 There is no contract with CenturyLink service, so you don’t have to worry about an early termination fee.
 Additionally, CenturyLink includes a modem free of charge with select plans and may waive the installation fee for new customers.
+Refer to our customer service page to learn more about CenturyLink bill pay

 CenturyLink is a solid choice for internet and home phone service.
 The company has been around for over 50 years and their business has continued to evolve as new internet technologies have emerged.
 In 2020, the American Customer Satisfaction Index (ACSI) rated CenturyLink a 63/100 based on customer satisfaction feedback from actual customers, which places them ahead of most other DSL providers like Windstream and Frontier.